graphitemaster/redroid/README.md

 safely shut down the process.

-In daemon mode there is no easy way to shut down the bot other than to send a `SIGUSR1` signal with kill, for that you'll need the PID.
+In daemon mode there is no easy way to shut down the bot other than to send a `SIGINT` signal with kill, for that you'll need the PID.
-Optionally you can `killall -SIGUSR1 redroid`.
+Optionally you can `killall -SIGINT redroid`.

 It isn't very probable or often; since modules are run in a seperate thread, but if commands stop working you can forcefully restart the